abzdel/Hugging_Face_AWS_Tutorial/README.md

 - Basic knowledge of AWS services (specifically Lambda + SageMaker) will be helpful but not required

-<br>WIP after this<br>
 ## Step 1: Authenticate your Environment
+- for this, we need an IAM User and IAM role
+- skip to step 2 if you already have this set up

+### 1.1 Setup IAM User

 To authenticate for a command line tool like this one, we need to access AWS through access key credentials.
 Head over to your AWS console and go to IAM Users.
 Click on the yellow "Create User" button on the top right:

 ![Alt text](images/image-1.png)

 Make sure you check the box that says "Provide Access to the Management Console".
-For this tutorial, we'll tick the second box to create an IAM User.
+For our purposes, we'll tick the second box to create an IAM User.
 ![Alt text](images/image-3.png)

 To keep things simple, we won't require a new password for the new user's first sign-in.